Quantum key distribution with correlated sources: Results

 \subsection{Security analysis in the presence of pulse correlations}

 In this section, we present the security analysis of QKD with pulse correlations.
 For this, we consider a security proof with the following properties.
-It employs an entanglement-based virtual protocol where Alice prepares pulses in an entangled state, and she (Bob) measures the local (incoming) systems to distil a secret key.
-Also, it considers a particular detected pulse to estimate the principal quantities in the security proof, such as the phase error rate or the min-entropy.
-Security against coherent attacks can then be guaranteed with the help of Azuma's inequality \cite{azuma} or by applying the techniques in \cite{christandl,dupuis}.
-Moreover, we assume that the security proof can be generalised such that it applies to a particular pulse with a side-channel.
+It employs an entanglement-based protocol where Alice prepares pulses in an entangled state, and she (Bob) measures the local (incoming) systems to distil a secret key.
+Also, it considers a particular detected pulse to estimate the phase error rate (or the phase error rate as a bound of the min-entropy).
+For simplicity, in what follows we shall explicitly mention only the phase error rate, but it applies to both cases.
+Security against coherent attacks can then be guaranteed with the help of Azuma's inequality \cite{azuma}, Kato's inequality \cite{kato} or by applying the techniques in \cite{christandl,dupuis}.
+Moreover, we assume that the security proof can be generalised such that it applies to a particular pulse with a side channel.
 That is, it can be used to prove the security of QKD in the presence of active and/or passive information leakage.
-Thanks to the reduction technique presented below, a particular pulse affected by correlations can be regarded as a pulse with a side-channel, and therefore the security of QKD with pulse correlations is guaranteed.
-As an example, we demonstrate below that running an $m$-state protocol in the presence of nearest neighbour pulse correlations can be regarded as an $m$-state protocol in which each of the pulses entails side-channels.
-We emphasise, however, that it is straightforward to generalise this reduction technique to arbitrarily long range correlations (see the Methods section for more details).\\
+Thanks to the reduction technique presented below, a particular pulse affected by correlations can be regarded as a pulse with a side channel, and therefore the security of QKD with pulse correlations is guaranteed.
+As an example, we now demonstrate that running a three-state protocol in the presence of nearest neighbour pulse correlations can be regarded as a three-state protocol in which each of the pulses entails side channels.
+We emphasise, however, that it is straightforward to generalise this reduction technique to an $m$-state protocol, as discussed below, and to arbitrarily long-range correlations (see the Materials and Methods section for more details).\\

 \textit{Nearest neighbour pulse correlations}